Not what you want?

 Don't forget your first resolution.

-Never forget your child-like enthusiasm.
+Never forget your childlike enthusiasm.

 Forget not the beginner's mind.